One of the most important things you can do is write to your MP.

 Dear <your MP’s name>

-<Personally, I don’t think the Misuse of Drugs Act is working because…>
+<Personally, I don’t think that the UK’s current approach to drugs is working because…>

 <Your email address>